-We have shown that the simplex-type algorithm is viable for re-entrant line and control of queueing networks problems.
-Several other immediate applications include: \begin{compactitem}[$-$] \item {\em Processing networks, health systems}: Similar to queueing networks, we now allow each activity to use several resources.
-A particular application for these models are health systems, where the flow of patients through emergency rooms, hospitalization, operating theaters, requires concerted use of resources, and patients follow complex paths through the system, see \cite{mandelbaum-momcilovic:12,huang-carmali-mandelbaum:15,dai-Shi:17}. \item {\em Robust optimization of re-entrant lines and queueing networks}: Bertsimas et al \cite{bertsimas-nasrabadi-paschalidis:14} show that robust optimization of these types of problems can also be formulated as SCLP. \item {\em The quickest evacuation problem}: This problem \cite{hoppe-Tardos:00,fleischer:01} is a special case of the examples in Section \ref{sec.applications}, and the solution has a special structure that was utilized to develop a FPTAS by Fleischer and Sehturaman \cite{fleischer-sethuraman:05}. \item {\em Maximum flow over time}: the standard maximum flow problem over time is usually solved via discretization of time, but is easily solved as an SCLP. \item {\em Continuous time Leontief economic models}: These problems have motivated the development of Dantzig Wolfe decomposition \cite{dantzig-wolfe:60}, for discretized time.
-Some versions of these problems can be solved in continuous time as SCLP. \end{compactitem} For all these applications we stress the important advantage of the simplex method in enabling us to do sensitivity analysis, and to implement model predictive control.
-There is a wide scope for further research and development of continuous-time simplex-type algorithms: \begin{compactitem}[$-$] \item {\em Measure valued SCLP:} while strong duality may fail in SCLP, formulation in the space of measures (functions of bounded variation) rather than the space of densities achieves strong duality, by allowing impulse controls at 0 and $T$, see \cite{shindin-weiss:14duality,shindin-weiss:15form,shindin-weiss:18simplex}. \item {\em Piecewise constant data:} This can be solved similarly to \cite{shindin-weiss:18simplex}. \item {\em Continuous fractional programming:} can be formulated as SCLP. \item {\em Maximum flow over time with loses and arc delays:} as formulated and discussed in \cite{pullan:97arcdelay,gross-skutella:11} is a challenging problem for which we may be able to characterize optimal solutions. \item {\em General piecewise analytic objective and right hand side:} these models were discussed by Pullan \cite{pullan:96duality,pullan:95forms}, and it may be possible to define a simplex-type algorithm for them. \item {\em General continuous linear programs:} as formulated by Bellman \cite{bellman:53} seem to be of a different nature that SCLP, and present a challenging area of future research. \end{compactitem}
+There is a wide scope for further research and development of the continuous-time SCLP-simplex algorithms: \begin{compactitem}[-] \item {\em Measure valued SCLP:} while strong duality may fail in SCLP, formulation in the space of measures rather than the space of densities achieves strong duality, by allowing impulse controls at 0 and $T$, see \cite{shindin-weiss:14duality,shindin-weiss:15form,shindin-weiss:18simplex}. \item {\em Piecewise constant data:} can be solved similarly to \cite{shindin-weiss:18simplex}. \item {\em Continuous fractional programming:} can be formulated as SCLP. \item {\em Maximum flow over time with loses and arc delays:} as formulated and discussed in \cite{pullan:97arcdelay,gross-skutella:11} is a challenging problem for which we may be able to characterize optimal solutions. \item {\em Piecewise analytic objective and right hand side:} these models were discussed in \cite{pullan:95forms, pullan:96duality}, and it may be possible to define a simplex-type algorithm for them. \item {\em General continuous linear programs:} as formulated by Bellman \cite{bellman:53} seem to be of a different nature than SCLP, and present a challenging area of future research. \end{compactitem}